 Following the 30-day period for public review and comment on the Preliminary Consolidated Plan, DHCD issues a Proposed Consolidated Plan for review and comment by citizens, public agencies and other interested parties.
 This document, which incorporates citizen input obtained during the comment period on the Preliminary Consolidated Plan, is submitted to the Philadelphia City Council as part of the ordinance that authorizes the City to apply to HUD for CDBG, HOME and other funding.
-Like the Preliminary Consolidated Plan, an ad noting its availability is published in a newspaper of general circulation, an e-mail noting its availability is sent to the electronic mailing list, it is publicized through social media, it is placed on DHCD's website and in selected public libraries, and a reasonable number of copies are available for free at DHCD.
+Like the Preliminary Consolidated Plan, an ad noting its availability is published in a newspaper of general circulation, an e-mail noting its availability is published in a newspaper of copies are available for free at DHCD's website and in selected public libraries, and a reasonable number of copies are available for free at DHCD.
 The public may comment on the Proposed Consolidated Plan at a City Council public hearing (the second of two public hearings on the Consolidated Plan) that is held prior to Council voting to adopt the ordinance and the Consolidated Plan.
-The public hearing on the ordinance and plan is scheduled by City Council, which has its own rules regarding public notice for public hearings.
+The public notice for public hearings.
 Comments offered at this hearing are incorporated into the Consolidated Plan.